bmart18/CIS-408-Bank-Management/README.md

 To host the website we used Xampp with Apache.
 To test the website for load and bugs we used Apache JMeter.

-A walkthrough/explanation of the project can be found here: https://youtu.be/hLBlPArJyLs